sabinach/pyimagesearch/README.md

 # pyimagesearch
-* Project repository for [PyImageSearch](https://www.pyimagesearch.com/) (.py converted to .ipynb, tested on Google Colab).
+* Project repository for [PyImageSearch](https://www.pyimagesearch.com/) (scripts converted to .ipynb to run on Google Colab).
 * All credit for this repository goes to: [Adrian Rosebrock](https://github.com/jrosebr1).